Before and after edited photos examples – 7 basic Lightroom edits

 Post-crop vignette

-To finish off I added an even slighter post-crop vignette than the previous example photo.
+To finish off I added a slight post-crop vignette.

 Did you spot all the before and after edits in this photo?